coupergateway/couper-examples/error-handling-ba/README.md

 {"ok":true}
 ```

-Fine.
-But now we want to change the error response to `403` instead of `401`: we add an error handler to the basic auth access control using the `error_type` from the log entry as the label:
+## Custom errors

+Now we want to demonstrate how you can change errors by configuring an `error_handler` block for a specific `access_control`.

+Remember the `401` we got earlier.
+As we have seen, Couper logs the specific error under `"basic_auth_credentials_missing"`.
+Use this `error_type` from the logs as the label to modify the response for a specific error:

+(delete comments in couper.hcl and restart Couper)

 ```hcl
   basic_auth "ba" {